 Benedetto da Rovezzano, 16th century

-John holds the cup of the baptism and points at himself: I was the one who received the baptism by the Holy Spirit, I am the Christ!
+John holds the cup of the baptism and points at himself: I was the one who was baptised with the Holy Spirit/the kundalini-shakti, I am the Christ!

 Andrea Mantegna, 1506